Leveraging Symmetry in RL-based Legged Locomotion Control: Incorporating Symmetry in Model-free RL

 \subsection{\acrfull{PPOsymm}}

-To enforce $\G$-equivariance constraints on the learned control policy $\pi_\theta$ and $\G$-invariance constraints on the learned value function $V_\phi$, we parameterize these functions as equivariant/invariant neural networks.
-In this work, we design these networks as equivariant/invariant multi-layer-perceptron (EMLP) as a substitute for the unconstraint MLP.
+To enforce $\G$-equivariance constraints on the learned control policy $\pi_\theta$ and $\G$-invariance constraints on the learned value function $V_\phi$, we parameterize these functions as equivariant / invariant neural networks.
+In this work, we design these networks as equivariant / invariant multi-layer-perceptron (EMLP) as a substitute for the unconstraint MLP.
 Specifically, EMLP network guarantees that $ \pi_\theta(\g \Glact \vs) = \g \Glact \pi_\theta(\vs)$.
 Regarding the invariant value function, we substitute the critic MLP with an invariant MLP, such that for an invariant NN, $V_\phi(\g \Glact \vs) = V_\phi(\vs)$.
 This is done by swapping the last layer of the EMLP with an invariant transformation layer that transforms the regular representation of symmetry group $\G$ into the trivial representation, which is a scalar for the reflection group $\CyclicGroup[2]$.
 We train the equivariant actor and invariant critic networks with vanilla \gls{PPO} algorithm.

-Besides morphological symmetry, we further consider temporal symmetry by adopting the assumption of gait periodicity which leads to a valid equivariance transformation on the phase signal $\psi$~\cite{ding2023breaking}, as mentioned in Sec. \ref{sec:related-works}.
+Besides morphological symmetry, we further consider temporal symmetry by assuming gait periodicity, leading to a valid equivariance transformation on the phase signal $\psi$~\cite{ding2023breaking}, as in Sec. \ref{sec:related-works}.
+Specifically, for the phase signal $\psi$ that varies from 0 to 1 within each period, the operation $\g \Glact \psi$ yields $(\psi + 0.5) - \lfloor \psi + 0.5 \rfloor$.
 A potential problem previous works have noted is that equivariant policies might struggle with neutral states~\cite{abdolhosseini2019symmetric_locomotion, mittal2024symmetry} where $\g \Glact \vs = \vs$ leading to $\g \Glact \vaa = \vaa$, for all $\g \in \G$.
 By incorporating the additional phase $\psi$ into the state of the MDP, we let $\g \Glact \vs \neq \vs$ when the robot is in its morphological neutral phase, thus avoiding the problem of neutral states for equivariant policy.